Kubernetes single Pod driver

-If you're a a Kubernetes user, cost and time to provision ephemeral preview environments can be reduced considerably.
+If you're a Kubernetes user, the cost and time to provision ephemeral preview environments can be reduced considerably.

-Deployments are faster on Kubernetes comparing to your regular cloud provider VMs.
+Deployments are faster on Kubernetes compared to your regular cloud provider VMs.

 The driver creates a Kubernetes Pod running a Docker server for each environment (herby the name "single Pod").
 Preevy then connects to the Docker server to build and run your services, just like it does on a regular VM.

 Your services are still exposed using the Preevy Tunnel Service - there's no need to configure a specific ingress.